spawaskar-cora/cora-docs/docs/getting-started/conventions.md

 The Inventoried symbol in conjunction with a green <font color="green">&#x2714</font> check mark denotes that a specimen has inventory completed.
-The Inventoried symbol in conjunction with a red &#10060 cross mark denotes that a specimen has not been invertory completed yet.
+The Inventoried symbol in conjunction with a red &#10060 cross mark denotes that a specimen has not been inventory completed yet.

 ### :material-eye-check: – Reviewed { data-toc-label="Reviewed" }